stoermelder/vcvrack-packtau/README.md

 ![License](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat-square)
 ![Language](https://img.shields.io/badge/language-C++-yellow.svg?style=flat-square)

 The PackTau plugin gives you some experimental modules for [VCV Rack](https://www.vcvrack.com).
+If you like my modules and like to support my work consider donating to https://paypal.me/stoermelder!

-These modules are purely experimental and might stop working at any update for VCV Rack as they make have usage of unstable API.
-Also, please expect breaking changes at any time.
-"Nightly builds" of the latest commit can be downloaded [here](https://github.com/stoermelder/vcvrack-packtau/releases/tag/Nightly).
+Modules of PackTau (aka "Test") are purely experimental and might stop working at any update for VCV Rack as they make heavy usage of unstable API.
+Also, please expect breaking changes at any time. **[Recent builds](https://github.com/stoermelder/vcvrack-packtau/releases/tag/Nightly)** of the latest commit are available for all supported operating systems.

 Feel free to contact me or create a GitHub issue if you have any problems or questions!
-If you like my modules consider donating to https://paypal.me/stoermelder.
-Thank you for your support!

 ## Building